dentarg/auth0-blog/_posts/2017-01-20-migrating-a-php5-app-to-php7-part-one.markdown

 ---
 layout: post
-title: "Migrating a PHP 5 App to PHP 7 (Development Environment)"
+title: "Migrating a PHP 5 App to PHP 7 (Development Environment) - Part 1"
 description: "Learn how to migrate a PHP 5 application to PHP 7: Setup and development environment."
 date: 2017-01-20 8:30
 category: Technical Guide, PHP, Migration